AB-204 Arctic Population Ecology (15 ECTS)

 Skills

-• navigate and search the research literature on Arctic ecology and population ecology
+• navigate and search the research literature on Arctic population ecology

 General competences

-• critically evaluate, present and discuss scientific literature within Arctic population ecology
+• critically evaluate, present and discuss scientific methods, findings, and literature within Arctic population ecology

-• present own work through written reports and oral presentations
+• present own work through poster and oral presentations, i.e., communicate scientific findings to a scientific audience

-• understand and be able to discuss the relevance of conceptual population ecological in field-based scientific studies in Arctic ecology.
+• understand and be able to discuss the relevance of conceptual population ecology in field-based scientific studies in Arctic ecology

 Learning activities

-Lectures, seminars, group assignments, student presentations, poster design and presentation as well as fieldwork constitute the learning activities of AB-204.
-Lectures will provide the students with basic, conceptual knowledge and comprehension of Arctic population ecology, whereas fieldwork will give students hands-on experience in collecting data across Arctic habitats for later analyses and comparisons with conceptual models during statistical and conceptual seminars.
-Group assignments, student presentations of poster and scientific literature are designed to activate students through the application, analysis and synthesis of research papers within Arctic population ecology.
+Lectures, seminars, group assignments, student presentations, poster design and presentation as well as fieldwork constitute the learning activities of AB204.
+Lectures will provide the students with basic, conceptual knowledge and comprehension of Arctic population ecology, whereas fieldwork will give students hands-on experience in collecting data across Arctic habitats.
+Group assignments as well as student presentations of poster and scientific literature are designed to activate students through the application, analysis and synthesis of research papers within Arctic population ecology.

 Summary